Bull Riding Ropes

-Below are bull riding ropes and related items for sale on eBay.
+Below are bull riding ropes, with and without pads and other related items, for sale on eBay.
 There are new and used bull ropes in different styles and price ranges.
 Please scroll down for a brief description of bull riding.
 You might also like bull riding vests and bull riding helmets.

 Use the green arrows, below, to scroll through more results!

 Bull riding is a competitive event in which a rider tries to ride a bucking bull.
 While bull riding is competed in by men far more commonly than women, there are women bull riders.
 Men are required to ride a bull for eight seconds, while women are required to ride for six seconds.
 The time starts starts when the chute gate opens and the bull's shoulder or hip crosses the plane of the bucking chute.
 The time stops when the bull rider's hand comes out of the bull rope or when his/her feet touch the ground.

 If a bull rider makes a qualified ride on a bull, the rider and the bull are eligible to receive a score from the judges.
 There are two judges, and at the end of a qualified ride their scores are added together to arrive at the total score.
 Each judge can score the bull from 1–25 points (for a total of 50 points possible for the bull) and the rider from 1–25 points (for a total of 50 points possible for the rider).
 Therefore, the total number of points possible that can be awarded is 100.